 BaZi, Zi Wei Dou Shu & Metaphysics Aren’t Everything

 Your astrological chart isn’t everything.
 There is so much more to life than metaphysics and there are mysteries on how the world works that are still unknown to us.
-I always tell my clients and friends that their BaZi and astrological chart are not everything.
-It does describe the unfolding of their lives based on nature’s laws, the beauty of being human is we have free will and we can influence things.
-Our charts are meant to be transcended and we are not supposed t o be bound by them.
+Your BaZi and Zi Wei Dou Shu charts do describe the unfolding of your life based on nature’s laws, but the beauty of being human is we have free will and we can influence things.
+Our charts are meant to be transcended and we are not supposed to be bound by them.
 It’s not going to be easy transcending your chart, but if you’re not even going to even try, then please don’t ever let anyone hear you complain about your life, especially when they are making the effort to improve theirs.
 If you were to put a Buddhist spin to this whole debate – we are all here to return some form of debt, so let’s just get on with it and return it, and then focus on living a good life and be happy.

 The main message I want to deliver in this post is to stop believing in all the nonsense you see and hear out there.
 If you want your life to change, you just have to start from within.
 Of all the things you should do to change your life, believing in all these hogwash is the last thing you should do.
 In fact, it shouldn’t be in the last position – it shouldn’t even be there.
 Paying some metaphysics person so that he can pay some monk at a temple isn’t going to help, and neither is erecting a grave for yourself while you’re still alive.

 Recommended Post: What Does Transcending Your BaZi and Zi Wei Dou Shu Chart Truly Mean?